 It’s also important to include a goals section in this plan.
 Challenges your team faces, listed in the section above, focus on things that are out of your team’s control.
 Goals, while still challenging, deal with things that your sales team can control.

-Short-term plans measure goals that span from weeks to quarters, while longer-term plans can range from six months to years.
+Short-term plans measure sales objectives that span from weeks to quarters, while longer-term plans can range from six months to years.

-Also, use this section as a quick way to set any goals or key performance indicators for your sales team to achieve.
+This is also where you establish those all-important KPIs that will determine whether champagne or consolation coffee will be served at your next quarterly review.
 This can include celebrating a certain number of new clients, a growth in total sales over the last period, expansion into new territories, and similar types of information.

 7. Plan of action (sales strategy)